wichert/pyramid_sqlalchemy/docs/usage.rst

 -----------

 SQLAlchemy provides an incredible :ref:`ORM
-<sqlalchemy:object-relational-tutorial>` to interact with databases.
+<sqlalchemy:ormtutorial_toplevel>` to interact with databases.
 To use
 this with pyramid_sqlalchemy the only thing you need to remember is to use the `pyramid_sqlalchemy.orm_base` function to get the base classes for mapped classes.